battleface

 Older Australians are embracing winter travel like never before.
 The 55-64 age group surged by 32.1%, while the 35-44 demographic grew by 19.4%.
 Conversely, the traditional backpacker demographic (18-24) declined by 21.0%, suggesting a maturation of the Australian winter travel market.

 This demographic shift has profound implications for travel professionals.
-Mature travellers typically seek premium experiences, longer stays, and comprehensive coverage—exactly what our data confirms with average coverage periods increasing by 25.4% to 44.5 days.
+Mature travellers typically seek premium experiences, longer stays, and comprehensive coverage.
+This appears inconsistent with what our June policy data is telling us, with increased domestic travel and shortened trip duration compared to the previous two years in 2024 and 2023.

-Average GWP per insured has also declined by 5.7% to $80.78, indicating competitive pricing pressures in the market.
+Average GWP per insured has also declined by -5.7% to $80.78, suggesting competitive pricing pressures in the market.
 For distribution partners, this trend highlights the importance of value-driven propositions and innovative packaging strategies.

 4 Strategic Opportunities for Travel Professionals